Hermann Adler: Biography

 Naftali (Hermann) Adler was born in Hanover.
 Like his father, he had both a rabbinical education and a university education in Germany, and like him he subscribed to a modernised orthodoxy.
 He attended University College School in London from 1852 to 1854 and rabbinical college in Prague.
 He graduated from Leipzig in 1862 with a PhD.
 He received his semikha (Rabbinic ordination) from Rabbi Solomon Judah Loeb Rapoport.
 He later received honorary degrees from Scottish and English universities, including Oxford.

 Rabbinic career

 He was head of the congregation of Bayswater Synagogue, Paddington, during his father's lifetime, and his father's assistant from the time his father's health began to deteriorate in 1879, before succeeding him on his death in 1891.

+In 1892 a new headquarters of the Dublin Hebrew Congregation was established.
+The building was consecrated by Adler who declared "Ireland is the only country in the world which cannot be charged with persecuting Jews".

 In 1909 he was appointed a Commander of the Royal Victorian Order (CVO).

 Once he was having a lunch with British Catholic cardinal Herbert Vaughan.
 The cardinal asked the rabbi "Now, Dr. Adler, when may I have the pleasure of helping you to some ham?"
 The rabbi responded: "At Your Eminence's wedding".

 Adler wrote extensively on topics of Anglo-Jewish history and published two volumes of sermons.
 He was a vigorous defender of his co-religionists and their faith, as well as their sacred scriptures.

 He is buried in the Willesden United Synagogue Cemetery in London.